BruceEckel/scripts/Coming_out.md

 ---

-**DAVE:** So I was debugging this neural network yesterday, and I started wondering ... what if debugging is just the universe's way of teaching itself to think?
+**DAVE:** Yesterday I started wondering if debugging is just the universe's way of teaching itself to think.

 **VEX:** You need to cut back on the weed, Dave.

-**DAVE:** Seriously, what if every time we fix code, we're actually ...
+**DAVE:** What if every time we fix code, we're actually ...

 **OLIVER:** *(not looking up)* Did you guys see they're using AI to predict earthquake patterns now?
 The machines can _see death coming_.

-**ADAM:** Prediction is not causation, Oliver.
+**ADAM:** Correlation is not causation, Oliver.

 **OLIVER:** Says the guy who probably uses Alexa.